tobias-barakaa/what-happens-when/README.rst

 * Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_ encoding to the hostname portion of the URL.

+// continuation
+Hostname Validation and Punycode Encoding:

+After the user enters a URL, such as "google.com," the browser checks the hostname part of the URL for characters that are not allowed in domain names.

+Domain names are typically composed of characters from the following set: lowercase letters "a" to "z," uppercase letters "A" to "Z," digits "0" to "9," hyphens "-", and periods ".".
+These characters are part of the ASCII character set.

+In the case of "google.com," all characters in the hostname are valid according to these rules, so no further action is needed.

+However, if the hostname contains characters that are not part of this set, such as accented characters, special symbols, or characters from non-Latin scripts (e.g., Cyrillic, Chinese, Arabic), the browser must ensure that these characters are properly encoded to ensure compatibility with DNS (Domain Name System) and web standards.

+To encode non-ASCII characters in domain names, browsers use a standard called Punycode.
+Punycode is an algorithm that converts non-ASCII characters into a format that consists only of ASCII characters, digits, and hyphens.
+This encoding ensures that domain names with non-standard characters can be properly resolved by DNS servers and used in URLs.

+For example, if a user enters a URL with a non-ASCII character in the hostname, such as "café.com," the browser will internally convert it to Punycode, resulting in something like "xn--caf-dma.com."
+This Punycode representation is what's used for DNS resolution and to form the final URL for fetching the web page.

+The user, however, will continue to see and interact with the domain name in its original form, "café.com," in the browser's address bar, thanks to the browser's ability to display Punycode-encoded domain names in their human-readable form.

 Check HSTS list
 ---------------